LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Introduction

 \section{Introduction}

-Transformer deep neural networks (DNNs), originally introduced for sequence modeling in natural language processing \cite{vaswani2017attention}, have become a standard computational paradigm across a wide range of domains, including large-scale language understanding \cite{devlin2019bert} as well as vision and multimodal learning \cite{dosovitskiy2021image}.
-From a computational perspective, a transformer can be viewed as a deep composition of simple operators, obtained by iterating attention-based mappings and pointwise nonlinear transformations across layers.
+Transformer deep neural networks (DNNs), originally introduced for sequence modeling in natural language processing \cite{vaswani2017attention}, have become a standard computational paradigm across a wide range of domains, including language understanding \cite{devlin2019bert} as well as vision and multimodal learning \cite{dosovitskiy2021image}.
+From a computational perspective, a transformer is a deep composition of simple operators, obtained by iterating attention-based mappings and pointwise nonlinearities across layers.

 In practice, the evaluation of such deep compositions (\emph{inference}) is performed in floating-point (FP) arithmetic, low-precision formats being routinely employed to improve performance and energy efficiency \cite{gupta2015deep, micikevicius2018mixed, kalamkar2019study}.
 From a numerical analysis standpoint, FP evaluation introduces rounding errors at every stage of the computation; the cumulative effect of these local errors hinges on how they propagate through successive compositions of operators \cite{higham2002accuracy}.